Martchus/reflective-rapidjson/README.md

 The full paths of the generated files are also appended to the variable `LIST_OF_GENERATED_HEADERS` which then can be added to the sources of your target.
 Of course this can be skipped if not required/wanted.

+The `GENERATORS` argument specifies the generators to run.
+Use `json` to generate code for JSON (de)serialization and `binary` to generate code for binary (de)serialization.
+As shown in the example, multiple generators can be specified at a time.

 The macro will also automatically pass Clang's resource directory which is detected by invoking `clang -print-resource-dir`.
 To adjust that, just set the cache variable `REFLECTION_GENERATOR_CLANG_RESOURCE_DIR` before including the module.